l a n a j e l i n e k

 |Plans for the new wing were presented to enthusiastic audiences, including the importation of a classical agora (or market place) from Turkey|

-we are proud to announce our support for our culture and our
+to announce our support for our culture and our democracy.
+So much

-So much so that we are building for the government a new wing on the
+so that we are building for the government a new wing on the Houses

-Houses of Parliament.
-Finally business is brought into the
+of Parliament.
+Finally business is brought into the democratic fold.

-fold.
 The voice of the corporation is being heard where it should.
+We are

 the new House of Corporations.